Komalichalla/DroneDeliveryScheduler/README.md

 ### Algorithm

-Certainly!
-Let's break down the algorithm used in the Drone Delivery Scheduler:
+Algorithm used in the Drone Delivery Scheduler:

 ### 1. Reading and Parsing Orders